IBNUL A. KHAN

 Prior to moving back to the United States in 2015, Ibnul pursued an LL.B.
 (Bachelors of Laws), followed by the B.P.T.C.
 (Bar Professional Training Course) to become qualified as a Barrister in England and Wales.
 Ibnul is also licensed as a Civil and Commercial Mediator by the Alternative Dispute Resolution Group.

 Ibnul earned his LL.M. in U.S. Law in 2017 from George Mason University, Antonin Scalia Law School, in United States law.
 Ibnul joined the firm in June 2017.
-Ibnul works on various civil cases in both state and federal courts, handling a substantial portion of the firm's complex litigation cases and appellate work.
+Ibnul works on various civil cases in both state and federal courts, handling a portion of the firm's complex litigation cases and appellate work.

-His practice includes assisting clients, national and international, with business and commercial litigation, contract, business, and shareholder disputes, business torts, employment law, real estate matters, creditor and debtor rights, affirmative immigration petitions, administrative investigation and appeals, and enforcing money judgments.
+His practice includes assisting clients, national and international, with business and commercial litigation, contract, business, and shareholder disputes, business torts, employment law, real estate matters, creditor and debtor rights, affirmative immigration petitions, administrative investigation and appeals, enforcing judgments, and crypto/web3 regulations and issues.

-Ibnul also teaches Constitutional law as an Adjunct Professor at Antonin Scalia Law School.
+During the spring semesters, Ibnul teaches Constitutional law as an Adjunct Professor at George Mason University Law School.

-Ibnul drafted an antitrust complaint against L3Harris Technologies, Inc., alleging violations of Sections 1 and 2 of the Sherman Act and Section 3 of the Clayton Act (ECF No. 34) in connection with the market for Automatic Dependent Surveillance-Broadcast equipment and services in the United States, which partially survived a motion to dismiss/strike.
+Ibnul was substantially involved with the firm's representation of INDMEX, Inc. on an antitrust complaint against L3Harris Technologies, Inc., alleging violations of Sections 1 and 2 of the Sherman Act and Section 3 of the Clayton Act in connection with the market for Automatic Dependent Surveillance-Broadcast equipment and services in the United States, which partially survived a motion to dismiss/strike.
 INDMEX, Inc. v.
 L3Harris Technologies, Inc., 1:20-cv-00727 (E.D.
 Va., Nov.
-17, 2020) (Judge O'Grady denying and granting in part L3Harris's motion to dismiss/strike) (ECF No. 43).
+17, 2020).